abacuscl/basicimprovements/README.md

  ## Features

  ### Commands
- **All commands in this plugin require the player executing the command to be a  server operator.**
+ **All commands in this plugin require the player executing the command to have the proper permissions which are, by default, a server operator.
+All permissions are detailed in their specific commands.**

  #### General Commands
  - `/backup`
+   - Permission: `basicimprovements.backup`

  Starts a backup of the server.

  - `/feed [target]`
    - Short version: `/f [target]`
+   - Permission: `basicimprovements.feed`

  Fills the target player's hunger and saturation.
  If there is no target player, it defaults to yourself.

  - `/heal [target]`
    - Short version: `/h [target]`
+   - Permission: `basicimprovements.heal`

  Fills the target player's health to maximum.
  If there is no target player, it defaults to yourself.

+ - `/tsd`
+   - Permission: `basicimprovements.time`

+ Sets the time to day.

+ - `/tsn`
+   - Permission: `basicimprovements.time`

+ Sets the time to night.

  #### Gamemode Commands
  - `/gma [target]`
+   - Permission: `basicimprovements.gamemode`

  Sets the target player's gamemode to adventure.
  If there is no target player, it defaults to yourself.

  - `/gms [target]`
+   - Permission: `basicimprovements.gamemode`

  Sets the target player's gamemode to survival.
  If there is no target player, it defaults to yourself.

  - `/gmc [target]`
+   - Permission: `basicimprovements.gamemode`

  Sets the target player's gamemode to creative.
  If there is no target player, it defaults to yourself.

  - `/gmsp [target]`
+   - Permission: `basicimprovements.gamemode`

  Sets the target player's gamemode to spectator.
  If there is no target player, it defaults to yourself.